danielwerg/r6api.js/README.md

 <a name="typescript-integrations"></a>
 ## TypeScript integrations

 This package has type definitions, which means that if you use a compatible editor (such as Visual Studio, Atom and others) it will give you autocomplete and docs directly into the editor.
 For a full list of supporting IDEs, please see [here](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support).

-Please notice that some editors dont' like the fact that we're exporting a class along with types, so if you don't see any type suggestion in your js files you can try using `require('r6api.js').default` as your module import.
+Please notice that some editors don't like the fact that we're exporting a class along with types, so if you don't see any type suggestion in your js files you can try using `require('r6api.js').default` as your module import.
 You can look at the example below:

 ```js
 const R6API = require('r6api.js').default; // Now everything should be typed